-Many pregnant women are able to deliver their babies in the hospital normally without medical assistance.
+Many pregnant women are able to deliver their babies in the hospital normally and without medical assistance.
 This is called spontaneous vaginal childbirth.
 However, there are some situations in which a mother may need help during delivery.
-These include:

 In these cases, doctors will perform an assisted vaginal delivery, which is sometimes referred to as an operative vaginal delivery.
-One type of assisted vaginal delivery is called a forceps delivery.
+The doctor will use forceps or a vacuum to help get the baby out safely.

-The forceps is a medical tool that resembles a pair of large, curved tongs.
-During a forceps delivery, your doctor will use this tool to grasp your baby’s head and gently pull your baby out of the birth canal.
-A forceps is usually used during a contraction when your mother is trying to push the baby out.
+Forceps are a medical tool that resemble large salad tongs.
+During a forceps delivery, your doctor will use this tool to grasp your baby’s head and gently guide your baby out of the birth canal.
+Forceps are usually used during a contraction when the mother is trying to push the baby out.

 All forceps deliveries pose some risk of injury.
 After delivery, your doctor will examine and monitor both you and your baby for any injuries or complications.